platformsh/platformsh-docs/docs/src/administration/users.md

 {{< note theme="warning" title="Important" >}}
 After you add or remove a user from a project or an environment type, you will need to trigger a redeploy to propagate the access changes to each environment.
-You can redeploy by using the CLI command `platform redeploy` or the management console button **Redeploy**.
+You can redeploy by using the CLI command `platform redeploy` or the `Redeploy` button in the management console.
 {{< /note >}}

 If you want your contributors to be able to see everything, but only commit to environments of a certain type, set their permission as **Project Viewer** for the whole project and update their permission on that environment type to **Contributor**.